Model claiming Trump secrets deported from Thailand - Journal du Cameroun

 Thailand’s immigration chief Surachate Hakparn said the last of the group would leave the country this evening.

-It was unclear what would happen to them — including Vashukevich — on arrival in Moscow.
+It was unclear what would happen to them on arrival in Moscow but the two Belarusians on the afternoon flight — which would include Vashukevich — are expected to not stay overnight and transit to Belarus.

-Vashukevich, who has more than 120,000 followers on Instagram and penned a book about seducing oligarchs, also faces legal problems in Russia.
+That may be preferable for Vashukevich, who has more than 120,000 followers on Instagram and penned a book about seducing oligarchs, because she also faces legal problems in Russia.

 Deripaska won an invasion of privacy lawsuit against her and Kirillov in July after a video apparently filmed by the model showed the tycoon vacationing with an influential Russian deputy prime minister at the time.